zakirullin/cognitive-load/README.md

 ## Too many shallow microservices
 We can apply the aforementioned scale-agnostic principle to microservice architecture as well.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e. services that aren't that shallow.
 One of the worst and most difficult-to-fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation. `🤯`

-I once consulted a startup.
-The team of four developers introduced 17(!) microservices.
+I once consulted a startup where a team of four developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes across 4+ microservices.
 TTM was unacceptably low.
 Cognitive load was unbearably high.
 Is it the appropriate way to approach the uncertainty of a new system?
 The only team's justification was: "FAANG companies proved microservice architecture to be effective".

 A well-crafted monolith with truly isolated modules is often much more convenient and flexible than a bunch of microservices.
 It's only when the need for separate deployments becomes crucial (e.g. development team scailing) that you should consider adding a network layer between our modules (future microservices).